Departure Bay Pump Station and Forcemain Expansion Project

 Here's What You Need to Know

-• Construction on the project will last for four years and require single-lane traffic closures.
+• Construction on the project will last for four years.

 • A traffic management plan is being developed now.
 We’ll update the community on plans in the coming months, before construction starts.